 University policy requires all students obtain and carry their RVU Student ID Badge while on campus.
 It is primarily used for identification, entry into the RVU buildings, for verification of RVU status, and for using University services, such as access to the building.
-The badge may be obtained at the Security Office on each campus.
+The badge may be obtained at the Security Office on the Colorado campus and Security Front Desk on the Utah campus.